com372-14/com372-14.github.io/_projects/05-resume.md

 ---
 layout: project
-title: Project 5 - Spruce Up Your Resume
+title: Project 6 - Web Design & Development Inspiration
-duedate: Friday, October 17, 2014
+duedate: Monday, October 27, 2014
 ---

-## What You'll Learn

-This project will allow you to practice using web fonts and background images.

-## Read Me First

-- Read Chapter 13 in your web design book.
+## Project Goals

+1. Watch videos about web design
+2. Create a web page on which you review these videos and discuss what you have learned

 ## Step-by-Step

-1. You'll be working on your already created HTML resume.
-If you have not yet formatted your resume as HTML, you must do so to complete this project.
-The resume should be saved in your project-portfolio as resume.html
+1. From the list of videos below, choose three videos / sets of videos to watch over the next week.
+The videos range in length from 20 - 60 minutes.
+You must choose three from the list.
-2. Create a new CSS file for your resume (if you do not have one already).
-Save it in your `css` folder as `resume.css`
+2. Create a new HTML file in your project portfolio.
+Name it 06videos.html.
+Remember to link it to your project portfolio index.
+3. Link a stylesheet to your newly created videos page.
+You may use your styles.css that you have been using for your main project portfolio page, or create a new stylesheet specifically for this page.
+4. For each video / video set that you watch, create a section on your page (using appropriate, semantic markup - `<section>`, `<article>`, or `<div>`).
+In each section, the following content should be presented
+  - Video Title
+  - Speaker (if appropriate)
+  - A link to the video
+  - Your thoughts about the video (must be at least 150 words for each video)
+  - Three things you learned while watching this video

-Your resume should feature
+Your project should utilize

 - Appropriate, semantic markup
 - Thoughtful use of fonts & color via external CSS (View Chapter 12 in your book)